Tashkent – Bukhara – Samarkand – Tashkent

-Uzbekistan history and culture are built around these 2 cities - Bukhara for example is a holy Islamic place with lots of ancient spots full filed with medieval buildings.
+Uzbekistan history and culture are built around these 2 cities - Bukhara, for example, is a holy Islamic place with lots of ancient spots and medieval buildings.

 Each and every of them richly decorated with a special Central Asian lettering - epigraphy.
-If you look closer - the walls of Registon Square madrasahs, you will see that every ornament and every art is made of letters & words curling up in every way.
+If you look closer at the walls of Registon Square madrasahs, you will see that the ornaments are artfully decorated around the letters and words curling up in every way.

-Being an epigraphic pro was a well-paid job back in 10th centuries, and the masters of it never knew the need or lack of students.
+Being a calligrapher was a well-paid job back in 10th centuries, and the masters of it never knew the need or lack of students.

 Transfer to the hotel to drop off the bags and meet the guide at the lobby.